EricTrainingRev/221205-SRE/K8s/Kubernetes-Intro.md

     - this service spins up an external resource (a load balancer) and is the most common tool used for handling external traffic to clusters
     - loadbalancers can be mapped directly to a pod, but it is more common to set up "ingress" rules that better direct traffic to the appropriate resources
     - loadbalancers also help to keep your applications from being overloaded by requests: they can limit the amount of resources being handled at a time

+# Kubernetes: deployments
+It is not normal to Use Kubernetes to handle deploying a single instance of an application: Kubernetes was built to handle large scale enterprise applications: multiple instances of whatever application provides the service, auxilary software for monitoring/maintance, the whole works.
+An easy way to handle multiple pods in a single location is to use a deployment manifest.
+You define the specs of the pod normally within a deployment manifest, but you are also able to control things like replicasets (how many pods do you want), environment variables, volumes, and more.

+# Kubernetes: Loadbalancer Limitation
+You can have multiple pods with the same label, and when your service that is a LoadBalancer targets those pods you will see in the service info that the service can target multiple pods.
+However, loadbalancers have a limitation: they are unable to dispers the incoming http requests to the multiple pods.
+Instead, one pod will be chosen, and your requests will be sent to that one consistently.
+In order to make use of your extra pods and to better balance the load of incoming requests you will need to make use of Ingress rules and an Ingress controller.